allanfreitas/ImageWebService/README.md

 ===============

 Another web-service which has two api: to upload an image file and to get a thumbnail in certain format from the previously uploaded one

+It uses two classes which realise that functionality (ImageManipulator and FileUploader). both are a part of this project